Aeroluna/LunaCoopMod/README.md

 Unsurprisingly, autocasting the shield restoring Blink when out of shields is strong.

+- Reworked Centurion's Darkcoil ability from an augment into an instant cast.
+- Fixed an issue where Darkcoil would not grant the Centurion shields if the stun fails to hit any enemies.

+Augments are so awkward, previously you needed to attack a target to trigger the Darkcoil.
+Now it is an instant cast, making it easier to activate when you want, e.g. trying to hit a cloaked unit.

-- Fixed an issue where Strike from the Shadows would increase the cost of abilities that use energy over time (i.e. Cloak).
+- Fixed an issue where Strike from the Shadows would increase the cost of abilities that use energy over time (e.g. Cloak).

 Funny that this passive could *nerf* some units.
 This happened because the buff would multiply energy regeneration by 1.5 and abilities like Cloak cause your energy regeneration to be negative.